segarciat/algs4/README.md

 a computer programming.
 Directly under `code` is a directory for each chapter.
 Under each chapter directory is a directory for each section in that chapter.
 This innermost directory contains the `.tex` and `.pdf` files.
+- The `algs4sgt` directory is a Gradle project containing all of the source code that I wrote to complete exercises from the book.

 ## Companion Site